 What Should You Do Next

 First, you should start adding structured data to your website.
 Then, you need to decide which of the three strategies will work best for your business.
 You also need to think about which strategy will help your information show up in the Google Product searches you want.
 And throughout the whole process, remember that your SEO is still important.
 Make sure your product data isn’t just accurate, but that it is appealing and attractive to potential customers.
 And if you have any questions, or just want more help getting started, connect with us at Boostability.
-Our top-notch SEO services can help users find your small business and your products in their Google search results.
+Our top-notch, affordable small business SEO services can help the right kind of customer find your small business and your products in their Google search results.